 Product availability and requests

 When products sell out there is no guarantee that they will return.
 As many items are one-off products I recommend that you don’t delay if you see something that you like.
 If you find that an item has sold out, you are very welcome to request that I make another.
 This can be done through the contact form or directly on certain product pages.
 When placing a request you are also welcome to ask for colour or details to be changed, and I will consider the possibilities.
-Please note that requesting a re-stock doesn’t guarantee that I will make more of the product.
+Please note that requesting a re-stock doesn’t guarantee that I will make more of the product, but I will make a note of it for when I create more stock of sold out designs.

 Smaller products that I can make quickly, I have enabled back-orders on.
 You will be notified when this is the case for any product in your order.

 If you want to be notified when new products show up on the store you can sign up to my newsletter.
-I’ll send out a weekly email when new product is added to the store.
+I’ll send out an email once in a while when new product is added to the store.

 My store contains both one-off products and returning products, but I never keep a big stock of any one product.
-If you are a whole sale buyer or would like to place a large order, please contact me through the contact form so we can make an agreement about pricing and delivery times.
-I’m a one-man business, which means my production capabilities are time restricted, but I’d like to accommodate large orders that may require an extra effort on my part.
+If you are a wholesale buyer or would like to place a large order, please contact me through the contact form so we can make an agreement about pricing and delivery times.
+I’m a one-man business, which means my production capabilities are limited, but I will absolutely accommodate large orders that may require an extra effort on my part.

 Leather is a natural product